Why Bridges?

 It is not enough to simply “get into college.”
 Students need a range of institutional and community support in order to be successful, including accessible academic and career advising, coordinated student support services, mental health and wellness services, and overarching culture shifts centering equity in the classroom and across the campus.

-Research shows that offering these additional supports for students can be critical drivers of program completion with limited debt, and the lack of these institutional supports contributes to lower retention and graduation rates among Black, Latinx and low-income students, ultimately harming their ability to enter careers that will offer living wages and economic security.
+Research shows that offering these additional supports for students can be critical drivers of program completion with limited debt, and the lack of these institutional supports contributes to lower retention and graduation rates among Black, Latine and low-income students, ultimately harming their ability to enter careers that will offer living wages and economic security.

 The Wage Gap